 NodeIcon LoadImage

 Loads an image from file and optionally linearize it.
 Images with bigger than 32-bit depth per channel are not allowed.
-The following extensions are supported: jpg, jpeg, png, tif, tiff, exr.
+The following extensions are supported: jpg, jpeg, png, tif, tiff, exr, hdr.

 Wrap internally works only with linearized images.
 It allows to correctly perform math operations, which required by nodes like MergeImage, ExtrapolateImage, TransferTexture.
 For more info, check the Color Space section below.